Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 this one.
 I wish the head was bigger with different \
 length bristles to get between teeth better because \
 this one doesn’t.
 Overall if you can get this one \
     around the $50 mark, it's a good deal.
-The manufactuer's \
+The manufacturer's \
-replacements heads are pretty expensive, but you can \
+    replacement heads are pretty expensive, but you can \
 get generic ones that're more reasonably priced.
 This \
 toothbrush makes me feel like I've been to the dentist \
 every day.
 My teeth feel sparkly clean!